TaggrNetwork/Taggr/docs/LOCAL_DEVELOPMENT.md

 dfx nns install
 ```

 Now you are ready to create a new Taggr account with Internet Identity locally.
-If you also want to make ICP transfers to this account then continue with the remaining steps.
+If you also want to make ICP transfers to this account then continue with the remaining steps, the remaining steps are not necessary for running e2e tests.

 Set up the private key for the local minting account: